REGULATIONS OF THE EVENT

 Cancellation (T-1919 cancels the rally)

-In the event that T-1919 considers that it will be impossible or very uncertain that the race can be completed with a sufficient number of participants, the rally may be cancelled.
+In the event that T-1919 considers that it will be impossible or very uncertain that the rally can be completed with a sufficient number of participants, the rally may be cancelled.
+T-1919 will seek to arrange the rally the following year.
+Any paid participation fees is refunded according to the paragraph about refund.

-T-1919 will facilitate that everyone can follow the current infection control advice during the race.
+T-1919 will facilitate that everyone can follow the current infection control advice during the rally.
+Trondhjemsridtet is in principle an outdoor event.

-Pt. the payment deadline is set for 1 March 2021.
+Pt. the payment deadline is set at 1.
+March 2024.
 The final payment deadline will be announced when you are notified from T-1919 that the registration has been accepted.